tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

         epochs: int, optional
             The number of steps to train your model

+        method: string, optional
+            Can be either "gitbbs_sampling" or "constrastive_divergence".
+            Defaults to "constrastive_divergence"

         burn_in: int, optional
             The number of steps to warm the markov chain up